klaudhaus/lit-up/README.md

 The location to render the app.
 If not specified, defaults to `document.body`.

-The `app` function returns a reference to the app's `up` function, which is also passed to the main `view` fuction on each render.
-You can initialise multiple apps on a page as needed, by passing a different target `element` to each.
+The `app` function returns a reference to the app's `up` function, which is also passed to the `bootstrap` function, and to the main `view` fuction on each render.
+You can initialise multiple apps on a page as needed by passing a different target `element` to each.
 Each app's `up` function will trigger re-rendering of just that app's view.

 For more information on patterns to access `up` see [Application Structure](##Application Structure)